edoardo-vescovi/research-papers/wavy-circle/README.md

 Verify equations (2.7)-(2.24).

 ### data.nb
-Solution for curve, in 2 different parametrisations with coefficients $b$'s and $c$'s, in Taylor expansion up to $\epsilon^4$, to be loaded by next notebook.
+Solution for curve, in 2 different parametrisations with coefficients $ b $'s and $ c $'s, in Taylor expansion up to $\epsilon^4$, to be loaded by next notebook.

 ### analysis.nb
 Main file.